Weekend in Valencia, Spain: How to Spend 3 Days in Valencia, Spain

 Urban Youth Hostel is just 500 m from the nearest Metro Station, Maritim-Serrería, and a 20-minute walk from the City of Arts and Science.
 All rooms at the Youth Hostel are bright and overlook the street.
 Some come with a spacious terrace.
 Each bed has its locker, individual plug, and a reading lamp.
 Extra lockers can be rented from reception.
 Other facilities offered at the property include a shared kitchen, a shared lounge, and a games room.
 There are a self-service washing and drying service.
 You can reach Valencia Airport in 40 minutes by public transport.

-Price: Starts at $12 per night for Bed in 10-Bed Mixed Dormitory Room including taxes and charges, add $2 for breakfast, and it’s non-refundable.
+Price: Starts at $12 per night for a Bed in 10-Bed Mixed Dormitory Room including taxes and charges, add $2 for breakfast, and it’s non-refundable.

 Center Valencia Youth Hostel offers free WiFi, air conditioning, a 24-hour reception, and a communal kitchen.
 It is situated in Valencia’s historic center, next to the Plaza de la Virgen.
 The property offers bright and modern rooms and dormitories.
 Rooms feature a private bathroom and dorms have a bathroom within the dormitory, which is shared with the other guests in the room.
 Breakfast consisting of coffee, juice, tea, milk, cereals, and toast with jam is available.
 The building is non-smoking and has an elevator and a terrace.
-A tour desk, bicycle rental and a safe are available at Center Valencia’s reception.
+A tour desk, bicycle rental, and a safe are available at Center Valencia’s reception.
 There is also a free internet point.

-Price: Starts at $13 per night for Single Bed in 12-Bed Dormitory Room including taxes and charges, free breakfast, and free cancellation.
+Price: Starts at $13 per night for a Single Bed in 12-Bed Dormitory Room including taxes and charges, free breakfast, and free cancellation.

-Located next to Turia Gardens, The River Hostel is 5 minutes’ walk from Valencia Cathedral and Alameda Metro Station, which has direct airport trains.
-There is a 24-hour reception, free Wi-Fi, free parking nearby and free luggage room.
+Located next to Turia Gardens, The River Hostel is 5 minutes walk from Valencia Cathedral and Alameda Metro Station, which has direct airport trains.
+There is a 24-hour reception, free Wi-Fi, free parking nearby, and free luggage room.
 Accommodation is in dormitories or private rooms, all with shared bathroom facilities which are separate for males and females.
 All have air conditioning and heating, while most of them have a balcony.
 Sheets are provided free of charge.
 Towels can be provided upon payment of a deposit.
 There are vending machines for drinks and guests can have breakfast in the onsite café.
 The hostel also has a games room and lounge and guests can make use of the shared kitchen for free.

 Price: Starts at $14 per night for Bunk Bed in 10-Bed Dormitory Room including taxes and charges, add $4 for breakfast, but it’s free cancellation.